zernel/simple_login/README.md

     rails g simple_login

 Rails will generate the login and view files.

-Then run:

-    rake db:migrate

-The user table will be created.
+And the user table will be created.

 I also recommend activating the root_path.